yoyongxuan/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 At least one person in the list.
 Midterm max score is at least 1.

     2. Test case: `score 1 ex/midterm s/1`<br>
        Expected: Midterm exam score of first contact is updated to 1.
 Details of score shown in the status message.
-Timestamps in the status bar are updated.

     3. Test case: `score 1 ex/midterm s/-1`<br>
        Expected: No score is updated.
 Error details shown in the status message.
-Status bar remains the same.

     4. Test case: `score`<br>
        Expected: No score is taken.
 Error details shown in the status message.
-Status bar remains the same.

     5. Other incorrect attend commands to try: `score x ex/midterm s/0`, `score 1 ex/y s/0`, `score 1 ex/midterm s/z`, `...`
        (where x is larger than the list size, y is not in the exam list and z is a score above the max score)<br>